bobaseb/energetically-coherent-computation/index.md

 - region-specific alphabets of
 - shaped by transcriptomic profiles

+Energetic efficiency
+- in conscious systems
+- minimizing energy dissipation
+- relationship to information processing
+- relationship to rich alphabets
+- role of thermodynamic constraints in
+- versus radix economy in digital systems

 Energetic functionalism
 - contrast with computational functionalism
 - implementation in
 - multiple realizability in

+Energetic stability
+- and causal connectivity
+- in neural light cones

 Energetically Coherent Computation (ECC)
 - basic principles of
 - bridging physical and experiential approaches
+- core mechanisms of
 - core philosophical commitments of
 - critique of
 - critique of computationalism